SortableJS/Sortable/README.md

 	ghostClass: "sortable-ghost",  // Class name for the drop placeholder
 	dataIdAttr: 'data-id',

+	/*
+	 ignore the HTML5 DnD behaviour and force the fallback to kick in
+	 - provide a more reliable cross-browser solution
+	 - grants the ability to display a different "dragged" element */
+	forcePolyfill: false,

 	scroll: true, // or HTMLElement
 	scrollSensitivity: 30, // px, how near the mouse must be to an edge to start scrolling.
 	scrollSpeed: 10, // px